vinothmdev/word-monster/README.md

 - they want a fun, nostalgic game to divert attention for a few minutes of their day

 #### Site owner’s goal:
-- the goal of the website is to provide a game for use by children to help with learning the correct spelling of words, and to improve their vocabulary by exposing them to different words in the game.
+- the goal of the website is to provide a game for use by school-age children to help with learning the correct spelling of words, and to improve their vocabulary by exposing them to different words in the game.
 - And to provide a game for adults who want to brush up on their spelling and/or vocabulary, or just want to exercise their brain a little bit, or play the game for a few minutes of distraction from daily life.

 ## User Experience (UX)